VickyW2366/Assignment-2/README.md

 php artisan migrate:fresh --seed

+## additional features that have been implemented for Assignment 2. ##
+For each of the additional features you should provide code samples, explain how and where you have used the feature, and present a critical analysis of the tools/technique/approach used that considers issues such as your reason for selecting it, a discussion of the problem it solves, and any potential limitations

+## How to install and run the project ##
+Run php artisan serve in the terminal, open port 8000 and add /buses onto the end of the page's URL.

 ## About ##
 This application is a website that hosts an interface for viewing a database of vehicles stored at the Sandtoft trolleybus museum.
 New buses can be added, and the attributes of existing buses can be changed by authorised users.
 Most of the different pages are accessible by using the navigation bar at the top of the pages, like the Home, About, and Status pages.
 However the Add New Bus page is restricted to users without the authorisation of the appropriate level .